wagtail/wagtail/docs/advanced_topics/embeds.rst

 ----------------

 The default embed finder fetches the embed code directly from the content provider using the oEmbed protocol.
-Wagtail has a builtin list of providers which are all enabled by default.
+Wagtail has a built-in list of providers which are all enabled by default.
 You can find that provider list at the following link: